New to Latin and Afro Dance in Edinburgh

 A circular, communal, group dance Cuban salsa / Rueda

-To try a bit of everything Salsa or Bachata first
+To try a bit of everything Try a salsa & bachata combined class

 Still not sure which to choose?
-Check out our curated guide to salsa vs bachata in Edinburgh to help you decide.
+Check out our curated guide to salsa vs bachata in Edinburgh to help you decide or go directly to our best salsa beginners classes, best bachata beginners classes or best kizomba beginners classes pages.

 Your first month roadmap